lucmsilva651/lucmsilva651/README.md

 # Hello!
 Welcome!

-## Who I am?
+## Who am I?
-I'm brazilian, I'm 14 years old and I'm always curious about new things to explore in the world of programming.
+I'm Brazilian, I'm 14 years old, and I'm always curious about new things to explore in the world of programming.

 ## What do I do?
-I create websites, scripts, digital art and a few other things.
+I create websites, scripts, digital art, and a few other things.

 ## My website/social media
-If you want to know more things about me, you can just go to my website: [https://www.eleu.me](https://www.eleu.me)
+If you want to know more about me, you can visit my website: [https://www.eleu.me](https://www.eleu.me)

 <br>
 <div align="center">